vinicius-stutz/jquery-animated-panel-slideshow/README.md

-# jquery.animatedPanelSlideshow
+# Animate Panning Slideshow with jQuery
-Animate Panning Slideshow with jQuery
+See the code.
+Need jquery lib.